+Healthy posture often begins with correct spinal alignment.
 The most common cause of back pain is a misalignment of the joints, including the vertebrae of your spine.
-Chiropractic for poor posture involves specific adjustments which will bring your joints in their natural position, relieving tension and strain.
+Chiropractic for poor posture involves specific adjustments which will bring your joints to their natural position, relieving tension and strain.

 4. Massage and Physiotherapy for Tense Muscles

 In parallel with adjustments, the chiropractor may also perform specialized massages and other physiotherapy techniques to help relax your muscles and help them return to their neutral state.

 The final step in chiropractic for poor posture involves the prevention of future relapses.
 Proper alignment of the spine promotes healthier posture and better quality of life.
 The chiropractor will help you learn how to maintain a correct posture during all your activities.